jeffmanzione/zinnia/README.md

 ## Downloading this project

-Download the latest binary releases on GitHub.
+Download the latest binaries released on GitHub.

 ## Building this project from source